silentrald/node-express-hbs-mongo-Tutorial/README.md

 });
 ```

-So when we try accessing the *localhost:5000/* it will give us a Hello World string.
-We haven't change any logic or added another route but let's try adding another route like */sample* so in order to do that you have to add to the route and ctrl files at most so the files should look like
+So when we try to access *localhost:5000/*, it will give us a `Hello World` string.
+We haven't changed any logic or added another route yet, so let's try adding another URL path like */sample*.
+To do that, we have to add to the *route* and *ctrl* files.
+The files should look like this:

 /ctrl/index.js
 ```javascript